Penyrheol

 In 1885 Hugh Johnson was charged with stealing 3/6 the property of Mary Prosser Goytrey.
 He and his mother were allowed to sleep in the barn and go in and out of the house.

-In 1898 Mary Ann Williams 45, of the Gelly died and in 1899 Ann Williams aged 73 of Griffithstown, late the Gelly died and were buried at St Peter’s church.
+In 1898 Mary Ann Williams 45, of the Gelly died and in 1899 Ann Williams aged 73 of Griffithstown, late the Gelly died both were buried at St Peter’s church yard.

 By 1899 a James Green was renting a dwelling house and smiths called Gelly, and in 1900 10 pigs were offered for sale by Cornish of the Gelly.
 The 1991 census says Charles Cornish was aged 45 and a market gardener, born in Somerset, married to Hannah for 19 years and had 6 children all alive.